max-matty/dotfiles/README.md

 All the files and directorues will replace once in my system with my configurations.

-Related project is _arch_installer_ for automate installazione of a new fresh arch linux virtual machine through virt-manager.
+Related project is _archinstaller_ for automate installation of a new fresh arch linux virtual machine through `virt-manager`.